preciofishbone/OmniaDocsG2/pages/edit-page-variations/index.rst

 Note that there can be only one variation author for each variation, regardless on how many pages the variation is used.

-The variation author is notified through e-mail when a main page, with a variation of the variation authors type, is updated.
+The variation author is notified through email when a main page, with a variation of the variation authors type, is updated.

 The variation author needs the same permisions as the author of the main page, to be able to edit the variations for a page.